peterschmidtdk/peterschmidtdk/README.md

 * 🌍 I live in Denmark
 * 🎉 I am awarded as a Microsoft MVP: M365
 * 👯 User Group Leader of Workplace Ninjas Denmark
+* 💬 Public Speaker (presenting at user groups and conferences worldwide)

 #### Blog & Socials
 * 🔭 You can find my blog at https://msdigest.net